ValueCompass: A Framework for Measuring Contextual Value Alignment Between Human and LLMs: Conclusion

 \section{Conclusion}

-In this work, we introduced ValueCompass, a comprehensive framework for identifying and evaluating human-AI alignment based on fundamental values derived from psychological theory and a systematic review.
-By applying ValueCompass across four real-world vignettes—collaborative writing, education, public sectors, and healthcare—we uncovered significant misalignments between human and language model (LM) values.
-Notably, humans frequently endorse values like ”National Security” which were largely rejected by LLMs.
-Our findings also demonstrated that value preferences vary across different contexts, underscoring the importance of developing context-aware alignment strategies for AI systems.
-This research provides crucial insights into the complexities of aligning AI systems with diverse human values, offering a foundational step toward creating AI technologies that responsibly and effectively reflect societal ethics and principles.
+We introduced \system, a framework for evaluating human–AI alignment using fundamental values from psychological theory.
+Applied to four real-world contexts—collaborative writing, education, public sectors, and healthcare—it revealed significant misalignments, such as LLMs rejecting values like National Security that humans frequently endorse.
+Our results highlight the need for context-aware alignment strategies and offer a foundation for developing AI systems that better reflect human values and societal principles.